 Professor of Classics and Chair

 My research interests center on Latin literature and its contexts.
-I am currently working on Columella, Roman gardens, and Statius' poetics of commencement.
-I have ongoing interests in Imperial Latin epic and in representations of women in ancient literature.
+I am currently working on representations of gardens in Latin literature and on poetics of epic commencement.
+I have ongoing interests in Ovid, Imperial Latin epic, and in representations of women in ancient literature.

 - Ovid's Causes: Cosmogony and Aetiology in the Metamorphoses, The University of Michigan Press, 1994.

 - Vertis in usum: Studies in honor of E. Courtney, ed.
 J. Miller, C. Damon, K. S. Myers, Munich 2002.